 Observations: Women in Art and Design History (1500-1960)

-Seminar: A studio of her own 1500-1900
+A studio of her own 1500-1900

 A studio of her own explores the period 1500–1900 and the women artists and designers who, despite the many obstacles to their independence, set up professional studios and made successful careers.

-Seminar: avant garde beginnings 1900-1930
+Avant garde beginnings 1900-1930

 The early twentieth century was a period of radical social, technological and creative ferment which saw women innovate and experiment with nascent creative spaces such as photography, design and modernism.

-Seminar: modern art and design innovators 1930-1960
+Modern art and design innovators 1930-1960

-Symposium: approaches to researching and curating women artists
+Approaches to researching and curating women artists

 What does it mean to study the work of women artists in 2022?
-This symposium invites responses to that question from research higher degree and early career researchers and curators working in the fields of art and art history; museum studies and curatorship; cultural studies; design and other associated disciplines.
+This symposium invited responses to that question from research higher degree and early career researchers and curators working in the fields of art and art history; museum studies and curatorship; cultural studies; design and other associated disciplines.